Exploiting Spatiotemporal Properties for Efficient Event-Driven Human Pose Estimation: Conclusion

 \section{Conclusion}

 In this paper, we propose an efficient event point cloud-based human pose estimation framework that integrates temporal modeling (ES-Seq and ETSC) with spatial Sobel-based edge enhancement.
-Our method achieves consistent improvement across multiple backbones, with the improved DGCNN even surpassing the baseline Point Transformer.
-In the future, we plan to explore more efficient spatiotemporal modeling for diverse event vision applications.
+Our method achieves consistent improvement across multiple backbones, with the improved DGCNN even surpassing the baseline Point Transformer while maintaining lower computational complexity.
+These results indicate that lightweight spatiotemporal modeling within a sparse point cloud pipeline can achieve a favorable balance between accuracy and efficiency.
+In future work, we plan to explore more adaptive and efficient spatiotemporal modeling strategies and extend the framework to broader event-based vision tasks.